Median Income

 Crime Rates: Augusta vs U.S. Average (per 100,000)

-Augusta has an average annual temperature of 45°F (7°C).
+Augusta has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 28°F in January while summers reach 67°F in July.
-Annual precipitation is 15.5 inches.
-Air quality is rated Good with a median AQI of 26.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 15.5 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 26 / among the cleanest air in the country.
+The city sits at an elevation of 4,074 feet.

 Temperature